sergiorgiraldo/headson/README.md

 - `--indent <STR>`: indentation unit (default: two spaces)
 - `--string-cap <N>`: max graphemes to consider per string (default: 500)
 - `--grep <REGEX>`: guarantee inclusion of values/keys/lines matching the regex (ripgrep‑style).
 Matches + ancestors are “free” against both global and per-file caps; budgets apply to everything else.
 If matches consume all headroom, only the must‑keep path is shown.
 Colors follow the normal on/auto/off rules; when grep is active, syntax colors are suppressed and only the match highlights are colored.
 JSON/YAML structural punctuation is not highlighted—only the matching key/value text.
+- `-r, --recursive`: recursively expand directory inputs (like `grep -r`).
+Directory paths are required; stdin is not supported.
+Incompatible with `--glob`.
 - `--head`: prefer the beginning of arrays when truncating (keep first N).
 Strings are unaffected.
 Display styles place omission markers accordingly; strict JSON remains unannotated.
 Mutually exclusive with `--tail`.
 - `--tail`: prefer the end of arrays when truncating (keep last N).
 Strings are unaffected.
 Display styles place omission markers accordingly; strict JSON remains unannotated.
 Mutually exclusive with `--head`.